 Multiple forms for a single property

 If there are multiple forms for a single property, then file 1099 A Form on behalf of all the owners of beneficial interests.
-In this case, file a single form on behalf of all owners for each borrower with respect to the loan.
+In this case, file a single form on behalf of all owners for each borrower concerning the loan.

 If more than one person lends money secured by single property and one lender forecloses and the sale terminates, the other lender must Form 1099 A for each of their loans.